 - Module 1 : Psychoeducation & Motivational Enhancement: including building motivation, enhancing self-efficacy, problem solving skills training.
 How to use the Pendulum Effect to your advantage !

 - Module 4 : Coping Skills Training (incl.
-Self-Regulation) – including Mindfulness, Self-hypnosis and/or Relaxation Skills Training and also introducing the concept of EDRB’s (Emotion-Driven Reinforcing Behaviours: Overcompensatory, Avoidant and Surrendering Actions)
+Self-Regulation): including further training in Mindfulness, Self-hypnosis and/or Relaxation Skills Training; also introducing the concept of EDRB’s (Emotion-Driven Reinforcing Behaviours: Overcompensatory, Avoidant and Surrendering Actions.

 - Module 5 : Skills Consolidation and Relapse Prevention or future plans !